 Changes to Offers in Compromise Agreements

-An OIC is when the IRS agrees to settle your tax debt for less than you owe, and the agency has implemented several relief efforts for taxpayers in various stages of this process including the following;
+An OIC is when the IRS agrees to settle your taxes owed for less than you owe, and the agency has implemented several relief efforts for taxpayers in various stages of this process including the following;

 - Pending OIC Applications: If you have an application pending and need to submit more info to the IRS, you now have until July 15, 2020.
 The IRS will not close any open applications during this time, even if you miss a deadline for submitting information.